 Registering a top-level domain

-If you are looking to start a new website, no matter the purpose it will serve, the first step is to register a domain name, which includes picking the main text of the website and the top-level domain it will use.
-Your website’s main text plus the top-level domain make the root domain.
+If you are looking to start a new website, no matter the purpose it will serve, the first step is to register a web address, which includes picking the main text of the website and the top-level domain it will use.
+Your website’s main text and top-level domain together create the root domain, forming the foundation of your web address.

 So, how do you go about registering a top-level domain?
-Pre-registering a top-level domain is merely an expression of interest, meaning there is no guarantee you will get it.
+Pre-registering a top-level domain simply shows interest, but it does not guarantee that you will secure it.
 However, you are more likely to get one when you register.

 There are several registrars through whom you can register, but the Internet Corporation for Assigned Names and Numbers (ICANN) is the only organization that regulates and manages top-level domains.
 To register, you will need to submit: